 Reasons Why You Should Go Inside Eilean Donan Castle

 It’s a castle on an island.
 How unique is that?
-I think it’s so interesting that they built a castle here on this little island that sits on three sea lochs.
+I think it’s so interesting that they built a castle here on this little island that sits on three sea lochs — Loch Duich, Loch Long, and Loch Alsh.
 Cross the bridge over to explore this stunning castle that is known as the most recognizable castle in Scotland.

 You can explore almost every room inside the castle.
 Most of the castle is open for touring, so you can see a LOT.
-The little bedrooms, the kitchen, and especially the stunning Banquetting Hall.
+Inside Eilean Donan Castle, you’ll find the Banquetting Hall, drawing room, recreated kitchen, scullery, pantry, servants hall, bedrooms, parlour, lavatories, inner courtyard, main keep, and more.
 The Banquetting Hall is worth the cost of admission alone, it’s absolutely breathtaking.

 You can get an audio guide and learn a lot about the history of the region.
 While the castle was built recently in 1932, the history of this island and this region goes back much further, to the 6th century even.
 The current castle is a re-creation of a castle that stood on the island for centuries.
 Grab an audio guide for an extra £3 and learn more.

 It’s a small castle, so it doesn’t take long to explore.
 There is no garden, and the island and castle are relatively small, so you can tour it all in less than an hour.
+(Although, I’d suggest about 2 hours so you are not rushed.)
 It doesn’t take up much time, but you’ll be so glad you went inside.

 Author and author's mom on the bridge leading up to Eilean Donan Castle in Scotland